 What constitutes a commercial boiler?

-Commercial boilers can be found in many venues, including schools, hotels, warehouses, factories, leisure centres, schools, churches, halls and supermarkets.
-Not only does installation represent a significant investment, but many businesses depend on these heating systems to be in constant use, 24 hours a day – think of a hotel, for example – so there’s a huge risk of downtime should something go wrong.
+Commercial boilers can be found in many business premises, including schools, hotels, warehouses, factories, leisure centres and churches.
+Most businesses depend on their heating and hot water to be in constant use, 24 hours a day – think of a hotel, for example.
+For this reason, there can be big problems should something go wrong.
 For health and safety reasons, all businesses must provide a warm and hygienic environment for their employees.
-To keep your commercial boiler in tiptop condition and running optimally, it needs to be serviced on a regular basis.
-This way even minor issues will be identified before they have chance to become a problem.
+To keep your commercial boiler in tip-top condition and running efficiently, it needs to be serviced regularly.
+This way, even minor issues will be identified before they have a chance to become a significant problem.

 How often should your commercial boiler be serviced?

-Outside service appointments, there are several signs that indicate a boiler needs to be looked at urgently.
-Any signs of leakage or changes in operation, such as the development of unusual noises – whirring, ticking, or clunking – or the system failing to heat as usual, could be an indicator of a boiler issue.
-And as mentioned earlier, rising gas bills should ring alarm bells, as an inefficient boiler will use more fuel.
-So before you switch gas suppliers to try and get your bills down, first make sure your boiler is running as it should.
+In addition to boiler servicing, several signs indicate a boiler needs to be looked at urgently.
+Any signs of leakage or changes in operation, such as the development of unusual noises – whirring, ticking, or clunking – or the system failing to heat as usual could be an indicator of a boiler issue.
+And as mentioned earlier, rising gas bills should ring alarm bells, as an inefficient boiler will use more energy.
+So before you switch gas suppliers to try and reduce your bills, make sure your boiler is running correctly.

 What does a commercial boiler service entail?

 A boiler service includes checking all internal and external components.
 The service engineer first ensures the boiler, pipework, and flue are all installed correctly and looks to see if proper ventilation is in place, plus checks for leaks and any signs of corrosion.
 Next, the boiler casing is removed to take a closer look at each internal component – burner, heat exchanger, main injector, spark probe, electrical connections, fans, seals, gas pressure and flow, flue and combustion, electrodes, condensate trap and pipe, safety devices.
 And then, the inside of the boiler is thoroughly cleaned to remove any blockages or grime.

 Below is a sample service checklist containing some of the tests that will be performed: